tahmid198/ERC-20-Token/README.md

 All functions and variables **must** follow the naming convention as shown in the [ERC-20 token standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)

-Smart contracts is code that gets executed on the blockchain.
+Smart contracts are code that gets executed on the blockchain.
 It will be where the logic of your token and token sale will live.
 Reading, writing, behavior (buy, sale, transfer, etc), basic attributes (name, symbol, price, supply, etc) all exist in the contract.

 To run migrations use `truffle migrate`  on the terminal.
 You can use the `--reset` flag if needed.